AlexanderWatts/full-stack-docker/README.md

 Note: At first this may take some time as it will need to create an initial image

 Wait for it to finish building and go to ```localhost:3000```

+Once the app is running you can test an endpoint using Postman or curl

+For example typing ```curl http://localhost:4000/``` in a terminal window

+Note that the api runs on port 4000 and frontend on 3000